 Participation means being prepared for class by completing the readings and assignments as outlined and participating in experiential activities in a respectful and open manner.
-This class requires a high degree of self reflection, self-regulation and openness to receiving feedback.

 Attendance

 Students who miss more than 2 classes will have 5% of their final grade deducted for each additional class missed or portion thereof.
 If a student misses more than two classes, they may choose to speak with the instructor and ask for an additional assignment to complete in lieu of this missed class, thereby avoiding a deduction in their term grade.
 The instructor has discretion over a) whether to grant this option to the student and b) the content and format of the assignment.
 Without exception this additional assignment must be completed satisfactorily prior to the end of term.